 Plus, GQ’s analysis of celebrity getups are often plain wrong.
 For example, one GQ writer claims that Tom Hardy knows how to wear a double-breasted suit.

 She praises his haircut (which is a mess) and skinny tie (which is too narrow for that jacket).

 She doesn’t mention the fact that his jacket sleeves and trousers need to be shortened – basic alterations that shouldn’t be ignored.

-I’m a fan of Tom Hardy’s work, but this outfit proves that he does not, in fact, know how to wear a double-breasted suit.
+I’m a fan of Tom Hardy’s work, but that outfit proves that he does not, in fact, know how to wear a double-breasted suit.

 Don’t believe everything you read on the internet.

 Myth #7: Wearing

 sneakers with a suit is a good look